Joaquin-E-Serraiti/jes-sudoku-lab/README.md

-# sudoku-patterns-analyzer
+# Sudoku Lab

+Sudoku Lab is a tool to experiment with sudoku configurations.

+It has features for analysis of patterns, generation of configurations, visualization and more.

+It can be used through an API, or through a graphical user interface to visualize some of its features.

 ![ScreenshotSudokuTool](https://github.com/user-attachments/assets/60e7eced-bb6d-4f93-9721-77e33f8a5876)

-Try it in your browser: [Sudoku Patterns Analyzer](https://joaquin-e-serraiti.github.io/sudoku-patterns-analyzer/)
+Try the graphical user interface in your browser: [Sudoku Patterns Analyzer](https://joaquin-e-serraiti.github.io/sudoku-patterns-analyzer/)

-## How to use the graphical interface
+## How to use the graphical user interface

 1. Input a Sudoku configuration as a string of 81 characters.
 The valid characters are 1,2,3,4,5,6,7,8,9 and 0 or . for empty cells.
 2. Press the “Analyze Patterns” button to see pattern metrics displayed.
 Only complete and valid configurations can be analyzed.